evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/blockchain/classes/Block.md

 > **raw**(): `BlockBytes`

-Returns a Array of the raw Bytes Arays of this block, in order.
+Returns a Array of the raw Bytes Arrays of this block, in order.

 #### Source

-node\_modules/.pnpm/@ethereumjs+block@5.0.1/node\_modules/@ethereumjs/block/dist/esm/block.d.ts:90
+node\_modules/.pnpm/@ethereumjs+block@5.1.1/node\_modules/@ethereumjs/block/dist/esm/block.d.ts:99

 ***